-^{}I thank Alessandro Amelotti for his comments.
+I thank Alessandro Amelotti, Guido Ascari and two referees for their helpful comments.
 Any shortcomings are mine.

 1 Introduction.

 This paper presents a formal theoretical analysis and empirical evidence for the inverse relationship between the degree of fiscal-tax evasion and the socially optimal ratio of fiscal-tax to liquidity-tax rates.
 The unambiguity of this result relies on the relationship being defined on the ratio of tax-rates and is therefore independent of scale factors such as total economy size or the size of the government sector.